ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Data

 Data is collected from well-known websites for movie databases.
 For the analysis, the selected aspects of the movie are [gross & budget](https://www.the-numbers.com/), [genre](https://www.themoviedb.org/), and [runtime](https://www.imdb.com/).
 Profit is calculated by subtracting budget from world gross.The movies are chosen with release years on and after 2000, and this range can be modified.
+The profit distribution is based on 4045 movies.

 ![profit](./images/profit_dist.png)